Saturday, September 28, 2024

 Magic Castle, Hollywood, 2007

-1981, View looking up from Franklin Avenue showing the Victorian-style "French Chateau" building known as Magic Castle with turrets and architectural detailing and ivy-covered retaining wall in the foreground.
+1981, View looking up from Franklin Avenue showing the Victorian-style "French Chateau" building known as Magic Castle with turrets and architectural detailing and an ivy-covered retaining wall in the foreground.

 The Magic Castle was declared Los Angeles Historic-Cultural Monument No 406 in 1989.